Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Well-balancing methods

 \subsubsection{The one-dimensional \leroux method}

 One method to turn almost any hydrodynamics scheme into a well-balanced scheme was suggested by \citet{cargo1994a} \citep[see also][]{leroux1999a}.
-The only prerequisites it requires is support for a general equation of state and flux functions that resolve contact discontinuities.
+The only prerequisites it needs are support for a general equation of state and flux functions that resolve contact discontinuities.
 For completeness we describe the original method, which is only applicable in the one-dimensional case, and turn to the multidimensional extension in \cref{sec:multi-d}.
 The one-dimensional Euler equations with gravity read

-with $g$ being the, possibly negative, gravitational acceleration in the $x$-direction. $E'=\rho\epsilon+\half \rho|\vel|^2$ is the total energy excluding potential energy.
+with $g$ being the, possibly negative, gravitational acceleration in the $x$-direction.
+The 1D method presented here relies on gravity being constant in space and time.
+Furthermore, $E'=\rho\epsilon+\half \rho|\vel|^2$ is the total energy excluding potential energy.
 It is only used in the one-dimensional method in this subsection.
 The multidimensional extension in \cref{sec:multi-d} follows a slightly different principle using the total energy $E$ including the potential as defined in \cref{sec:equations}.

 \citet{cargo1994a} suggest the introduction of a potential~$q$ defined by its spatial and temporal derivatives

 Numerically, this potential is treated like a composition variable, meaning that its time evolution is determined by the advection equation,